 Ok, I am kidding, it doesn’t make sense at all.
 That is until you see the coin.
 It has a picture of a Loon on it.
 So naturally, we all decided to call it a Loonie.
 And of course, when the two-dollar coin came out with a picture of a Polar Bear on it we called it a Bearie or a Polie right?

-Ok, I could do an entire post on how Tim Hortons has shaped our coffee drinking as a nation.
-Tim Hortons is mediocre coffee that we are all mysteriously addicted to.
-We even opened a Tim Hortons in Afghanistan for our troops overseas.
-Nobody can do without their Timmies.
+Ok, I could do an entire post on Canada’s famous doughnut chain, Tim Hortons.
+Tim Hortons has shaped our coffee drinking as a nation.
+Tim Hortons, affectionately known as Tim’s, Timmy’s, or Timmies, is mediocre coffee that we Canadians are all mysteriously addicted to.

 Here’s a phrase you must learn when coming to Canada.
 “I am going to Timmies to grab a box of timbits and a large Double Double.”
-That is what you say when leave the house to order an assortment of tasty doughnut centres and an oversized cup of coffee with two creams and two sugars at Tim Horton Doughnuts.
-Mmm Yummy.
+That is what you say when you leave the house to order an assortment of tasty doughnut holes and an oversized cup of coffee with two creams and two sugars at Tim Horton Doughnuts.
+If you only want one cream and one sugar, you order a large regular coffee.

 One of my favourite phrases that is uniquely Canadian is Two-Four.
 This is our phrase we use when we go to buy beer at the beer store.
 “I am going to get a 2-4 of Canadian at the Beer Store, do you want anything?”